US panel endorses widespread use of Pfizer COVID-19 vaccine

 Still, experts estimate at least 70% of the U.S. population will have to be vaccinated to achieve herd immunity, the point at which the virus can be held in check.
 That means it could be several months before things start to get back to normal and Americans can put away their masks.

 All eyes now turn to the FDA staff scientists who will make the final decision of whether to press ahead with large-scale immunizations with Pfizer-BioNTech’s vaccine.
-FDA’s vaccine director Dr. Peter Marks said a decision would come within “days to a week.”
+The FDA’s vaccine director, Dr. Peter Marks, said a decision would come within “days to a week.”

 Dr. William Moss of Johns Hopkins University, who was not involved in the expert panel’s review, welcomed the outcome, saying, “Given how bad the pandemic is now, we need to move.”